-We anticipate that our existing cash and cash equivalents, together with the net proceeds from this offering, assuming that this offering is fully subscribed at an assumed public offering price of \$2.42 per share and assuming no warrants are exercised, will be sufficient to fund our operations for at least the next 12 months.
-Even if we are successful in selling 75%, 50% or 25% of the securities offered by this prospectus, at an assumed public offering price of \$2.42 per share and assuming no warrants are exercised, we anticipate that our existing cash and cash equivalents, together with the net proceeds from the offering, will still be sufficient to fund our operations for at least the next 12 months.
+We anticipate that our existing cash and cash equivalents, together with the net proceeds from this offering, assuming that this offering is fully subscribed at an assumed public offering price of \$1.85 per share and assuming no warrants are exercised, will be sufficient to fund our operations for at least the next 12 months.
+Even if we are successful in only selling 75% or 50% of the securities offered by this prospectus, at an assumed public offering price of \$1.85 per share and assuming no warrants are exercised, we anticipate that our existing cash and cash equivalents, together with the net proceeds from the offering, will still be sufficient to fund our operations for at least the next 12 months.
+If we sell only 25% of the securities offered by this prospectus, we may need to raise additional capital.